erikpukinskis/direct-monetization-static/_proposal/communicate.markdown

 <meta property="receipts:menu" content="https://www.example.com/menu.xml" />
 ```

-An HTTP header can also be used, and may be preferable depending on the implementation.
+An HTTPS header can also be used, and may be preferable depending on the implementation.

 ```text
 Receipts-Menu: https://www.example.com/menu.xml